 Recognised good practice in the management of infrastructure assets from across the globe has been increasingly documented over the past 10 to 15 years.
-In 2000, the World Bank cited practice in Australasia as representative of best practice and this has been captured in the International Infrastructure Management Manual (IIMM), and regularly updated with case studies from across theglobe, including South Africa.
+In 2000, the World Bank cited practice in Australasia as representative of best practice and this has been captured in the International Infrastructure Management Manual (IIMM), and regularly updated with case studies from across the globe, including South Africa.
 In 2008 the British Standards Institute issued PAS 55 (a publicly available specification on asset management).
 The International Standards Organisation (ISO) drew on these documents to establish an international standard for infrastructure asset management (ISO 55000 series) that was published in January 2014.

-These ISO's were adopted in South Africa as SANS 55000 series in terms of the Standards Act.
-Progressive entities are expected to consider compliance with the proposed SANS as a benchmark for practice.
+The International Standards Organisation (ISO's) were adopted in South Africa as SANS 55000 series in The International Standards Organisation (ISO's) SANS as a benchmark for practice.

 In order to address the problems of inadequate capital expenditure and insufficient attention to asset management, a City Infrastructure Delivery and Management System (CIDMS) has been developed by National Treasury, building on the established Infrastructure Delivery Management System (IDMS) for provincial infrastructure.
 The CIDMS toolkit assists cities to optimise performance right across the urban infrastructure value chain by offering best practice processes, techniques and tools specifically designed to achieve city strategic objectives and desired outcomes related to the built environment.
-Consultation was held with key stakeholders on all 12 modules and the proposed implementation strategy.

-CDMIS imbeds a functional asset hierarchy, accordingly, BCMM has aligned the Metro's asset hierarchy with that of CIDMS.
+CIDMS imbeds a functional asset hierarchy, accordingly, BCMM has aligned the Metro's asset hierarchy with that of CIDMS.
 This hierarchy has also been adopted and embedded with the MSCOA chart.